Jaded-Encoding-Thaumaturgy/vs-preview/docs/vscode_install.md

     ```
 1. Congratulations, you can now write and preview beautiful filterchains!

-**Note:** Step 3 will need to be completed for every new project unless you've saved your `launch.json` directly in `~/.vscode`.
+**Note:** Step 3 will need to be completed for every new project unless you've saved your `launch.json` directly in `~/.vscode`, or `%USERPROFILE/.vscode%` on Windows.

-## Running scripts with VSPreview in VSCode
+## Running scripts with vs-preview in VS Code

-Now that you've configured your current project to use VSPreview.
-It's time to run it.
+Now that you've configured your current project to use vs-preview, it's time to run it.

 1. Add your `.vpy` file to your workspace either by creating a new file or copying in an existing one.
 1. Open the `.vpy` file.